 To optimize your view:

 - To adjust the size ratio of the two panels, do any of the following:

 - To close either panel, restoring the open panel to its full width, click .

 This is an example of the reconstruction displayed using the full width of the browser window.

-- To reopen the Events panel after closing, click in the top right corner of the Navigate view.
+- To reopen the Events panel after closing, click in the top right corner of the Event Analysis view.

 - To reopen the Event Details panel, click an event in the Events panel.